yunojuno/django-user-visit/README.md

 #### Compatibility

-This library uses the `__future__.annotations` import for postponed evaluation of annotations.
-As a result it supports Python 3.7 and above only.
+This pibrary supports Python 3.8+ and Django 3.2+

-It supports Django 2.2 and above.

 ---